I-had-a-bad-idea/PV/README.md

 ## Where are my secrets?

 PV stores your (encrypted!) passwords in a file called `PV_passwords` in `C:\ProgramData\PV`.
 At least, unless you change the file location.
 Then that new location gets saved in the `PV_configs` file.
 Unless you move/delete that (in which case, I hope you remember where you put it).
-If you want to delete all your secrets, delete the PV folder.
+If you want to delete all your secrets, look at [cleanup](#uninstallation/cleanup).
 If you want to move it to a USB stick and throw it in a volcano, go wild.

 ---